HendriSA/WSB-TOR/README.md

 **NOTE:** A CPU with hardware virtualization enabled is required, as well as Virtualization capabilities enabled in BIOS. for more information on the requirements of running Windows Sandbox visit: https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-sandbox/windows-sandbox-overview

 ### Installation
-1. Download the latest WSB-TOR realease executable.
+1. <a href="https://github.com/HendriSA/WSB-TOR/releases">Download</a> the latest WSB-TOR realease executable.
 2. Navigate the Setup Wizard and install the project in the desired location **Note** Chaging this location will require changes to the powershell script - see <a href="#usage">Usage</a></li>
 3. Launch the application using the "WSB-TOR.wsb" shortcut.